 MBL also offers other bacterial analysis types:

 - Bacteria Enumeration: Many samples can be analyzed to determine the total number of colony forming units (cfus) per unit (either volume, area or weight).

 - Gram Staining: We can stain and categorize bacterial cultures as Gram-positive or Gram-negative, and provide colony and cell morphology information.

-Should you have a question concerning either our services or any mold/bacteria and their health effects, please send your question to our Help Desk, or fill out our Question Form and submit for priority attention.
+If you have a question about Mold & Bacteria Labs testing protocol or a question about any mold/bacteria and their health effects, please email us or fill out our Question Form and submit for priority attention.
 Your questions will be answered within 48-72 hours.
 For immediate assistance call 905-290-9101.

 Latest posts by Dr Jackson Kung'u (see all)